mdegat01/hassio-addons/promtail/DOCS.md

         __path__: /share/zigbee2mqtt/log/**.txt
 ```

-This particular example would cause Promtail to scrape up the log of published
-MQTT messages that the [Zigbee2MQTT add-on][addon-z2m] creates in addition to
+This particular example would cause Promtail to scrape up the logs MQTT that the
-the normal journal logs.
+[Zigbee2MQTT add-on][addon-z2m] makes by default.

 Promtail provides a lot of options for configuring scrape configs.
 See the
 documentation on [scrape_configs][promtail-doc-scrape-configs] for more info on
 the options available and how to configure them.
 The documentation also provides
 [other examples][promtail-doc-examples] you can use.

+I would also recommend reading the [Loki best practices][loki-doc-best-practices]
+guide before making custom scrape configs.
+Pipelines are pretty powerful but
+avoid making too many labels, it does more harm then good.
+Instead look into
+what you can do with [LogQL][logql] can do at the other end.

 ### Port: `9080/tcp`